LeandroMG/pdf-viewer/readme.md

 Up to date 2.3.0.

-This repository will only be active as long as the official component does not support text selection within the PDF document.
+This repository will only be active as long as the official component does not support these new features.

 ## Features

 - Rendering PDFs on web (Angular, Ionic, React, Stencil, etc.)
 - Search
 - Fit to Page / Fit to Width